emisai49/Linked-List-in-Python/README.md

 # Linked-List-in-Python
-Implementation of Linked List in Python
+Implementation of Linked List Data Structure in Python

+There are two classes, Node and LinkedList, and some magic methods.